 Hot Chocolate Cake with Honeyed Cream

 Fuelled by the success of my Date and Cinnamon muffin recipe, I set out to recreate something similar in the form of a cake, something “softer or wetter” as my daughter has requested.
-Apparently she is kinda over the muffin-thang and has decided that she would prefer a different texture in her cakes.
+Apparently she is kinda over the muffin-thang and has decided that she would prefer a different texture to her cakes.

 First world problems to the max.